lichtec/FSND-Project4/README.md

 then they loose a remaining attemp.
 If they are out of attempts, the challenged looses the game and the points are awarded to the challenger.
 If they get the objective correct before the attempts run out, they receive the points.
 A user can cancel an active game.

+##Notes on Attempts
+When setting the difficulty this also relates to the attempts allowed.
+The attempts are calculated in the following way.
+- 'SUPER_EASY': 2 per unique character
+- 'EASY': 1 per unique character
+- 'MEDIUM': .5 per unique character
+- 'HARD': .25 per unique character
+- 'STUPID': one attempt only

+##Scoring
+Difficulty also sets the points and scoring.
+Points are calculated in the following way.
+- 'SUPER_EASY': 1 per unique character
+- 'EASY': 2 per unique character
+- 'MEDIUM': 3 per unique character
+- 'HARD': 4 per unique character
+- 'STUPID': 5 per unique character

+Points are awarded to the challenger when the challenged does not guess the objective in the allowed attempts.
+If the challenged does guess the objective in the allowed attempts then they receive the points.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.